-- Ms Bero, by P. Fahlbusch, Rechtsanwalt, - Mr Bouzalmate, by G. Meyer and H. Habbe, Rechtsanwälte, - the German Government, by T. Henze, acting as Agent, - the Netherlands Government, by M. de Ree, M. Bulterman and H. Stergiou, acting as Agents, - the Swedish Government, by L. Swedenborg and A. Falk, acting as Agents, - the Swiss Government, by D. Klingele, acting as Agent, after hearing the Opinion of the Advocate General at the sitting on 30 April 2014, gives the following
+- Ms Bero, by P. Fahlbusch, Rechtsanwalt, - Mr Bouzalmate, by G. Meyer and H. Habbe, Rechtsanwälte,

+- the German Government, by T. Henze, acting as Agent, - the Netherlands Government, by M. de Ree, M. Bulterman and H. Stergiou, acting as Agents, - the Swedish Government, by L. Swedenborg and A. Falk, acting as Agents, - the Swiss Government, by D. Klingele, acting as Agent, - the European Commission, by G. Wils and M. Condou-Durande, acting as Agents, after hearing the Opinion of the Advocate General at the sitting on 30 April 2014, gives the following